lcyvin/warped-world-rpg/README.md

   works or otherwise be directly attributed to their authors and be used with explicit permission.

+For further information regarding the contribution process, see [contributing](https://warpedworldrpg.com/errata/contributing/intro.html) within the source book.

 ### Requirements

 In order to render a local version of the book, you will need to install the